john-kurkowski/john-kurkowski.github.io/src/content/about.md

 >

 UX team tech lead.
-Built single page applications for enterprise customers to triage and hunt advanced threats.
+Built SPAs for enterprise customers to triage and hunt advanced threats.
 Drove adoption of cross-team component library and microservice API spec.
 Grew team from 10 customers to 1,000s, from 2 developers to 20.
 Lead a culture of quality: continuous peer code review, checklists, and automated tests.
-Obsessed over efficiency: increased deploys from 1x/month to 10x/day.
+Championed efficiency: increased deploys from 1x/month to 10x/day.
 Ember.js, Node.js, Python, Elasticsearch, Swagger.

 </Experience>